-5.8 There are no Conservation Areas within 100m of the proposed powerlines and access routes.
+5.8 The only Conservation Areas within 100m of the proposed cable routes is that surrounding the village of Maentwrog (Fig. 1).

-Undesignated Cultural Heritage Assets within 100m of the powerline
+Undesignated Heritage Assets within 100m of the powerline

-5.9 At the commencement of the study, a total of seven undesignated assets were identified from consultation of the regional HER.
-An additional 24 previously unrecorded assets were identified by the desk-based study, while the field survey identified 8 further assets.
-Therefore a total of 39 undesignated cultural heritage assets have now been identified within 100m of the proposed powerlines and access routes, a full list of which is provided in Appendix 1, and this includes an assessment of their perceived value.
-The majority are of low (25 assets) or negligible value (8 assets), although there are also 5 of medium value and one, the potential line of a Roman road, whose value is currently unknown.
-However, the results from a geophysical survey provided no evidence for the presence of the road within the corridor and it is therefore likely to remain unaffected.

-5.10 It is worth noting that while some of these assets are individually of low or medium value, they may occasionally have a collective value which is greater, particularly with respect to their contribution to the character of the Trawsfynydd Basin and Cwm Prysor Registered Historic Landscape through which the eastern part of the scheme runs.
-This is also true of the many stone walls which both flank and cross the route for much of its length and collectively form a significant element in the understanding and appreciation the historic landscape.
+- At the commencement of the study, a total of 20 undesignated assets were identified from consultation of the regional HER.
+An additional 28 previously unrecorded assets were identified by the desk-based study, while the field survey identified one further asset.
+Therefore a total of 49 undesignated heritage assets have now been identified within 100m of the proposed underground cables and access routes, a full list of which is provided in Appendix 1, that includes an assessment of their perceived value.
+The majority are of low (26 assets) or negligible value (14 assets), but there are also 7 of medium value and two whose value is currently unknown.
+However, the results from a geophysical survey provided no evidence for the presence of these unkowns, a Roman road, within the corridor and it is therefore likely to remain unaffected. - 5.10 It is worth noting that while some of these assets are individually of low or medium value, they may occasionally have a collective value which is greater, particularly with respect to their contribution to the character of the Trawsfynydd Basin and Cwm Prysor Registered Historic Landscape through which the eastern part of the scheme runs.
+This is also true of the many stone walls which both flank and cross the route along much of its length and collectively form a significant element in the understanding and appreciation the historic landscape.